DATE SET FOR 2021

 The Race is still dependant on permits, insurance and the state of COVID.

 Effective July 11th all runners on the waitlist have been invited to register.
 No more waitlist options will be offered this year.

 The Castle Peak 100k is arguably one of the most difficult trail races in the country.
 Masked by its spectacular beauty, this is a true mountain race unlike any other on the ultra-running circuit.
-A rare point-to-point course offering genuine support with fully stocked Aid Stations that is staffed by Truckee/Tahoe locals and experienced ultra-running volunteers.
-The race starts near the historic Emigrant Trail in Truckee, California at the Prosser Ranch Group Campground before ascending over 16,000′ at an average elevation of 7,300' above sea level.
-The course travels over roughly 95% of demanding single-track trails, while journeying through some of the most dramatic scenery and vistas the region has to offer.
+A looping, dramatic course offering genuine support with fully stocked aid stations that are staffed by experienced ultra-running volunteers.
+The race starts on the Pacific Crest in Truckee, California at the Donner Ski Ranch before ascending (and descending) over 15,000′ at an average elevation of 7,400′ above sea level.
+The course travels over roughly 95% of demanding single-track trails while journeying through some of the most dramatic scenery and vistas the region has to offer.

 Local time: 4:10 AM

 The course will take you through the Tahoe National Forest, up and over the breathtaking Pacific Crest more than once.
 Traversing along the Donner Lake Rim Trail you’ll catch amazing views of Donner Lake and Johnson Canyon, before entering the hidden beauty of the Warren Lake Loop.
 New for 2021 the course will have two new out and back sections.
 One descends to Frog Lake and the other descends to Warren Lake.
 These two additions add the unique opportunity of visiting Frog Lake which has been private land for nearly 100 years and experiencing the 1,100 foot descent and return to Warren Lake.
 Don’t be fooled – these additions albeit it beautiful will challenge the most seasoned ultra runner.